The Tutte polynomial of the Sierpinski and Hanoi graphs: Preliminaries

 Once we have the definition, we can state some of the main properties of the Tutte polynomial (for more details, see \cite{bollobas, equivalence, machi}).
 Recall that a one point join $G*H$ of two graphs $G$ and $H$ is obtained by identifying a vertex $v$ of $G$ and a vertex $w$ of $H$ into a single vertex of $G*H$.
 The following property can be easily proven by using Definition \ref{defspanning}:

 In the sequel of the paper, we will refer to this equality as Property \eqref{prodotto}.
 Next, recall that if $G=(V,E)$ is connected and for some $W\subset V$ the graph $G \setminus W$ is disconnected, we say that $W$ separates $G$.
-A graph $G$ is \emph{$2$-connected} if either $G$ is the complete graph $K_3$ or it has at least $4$ vertices and no vertex separates $G$. \begin{teo}\cite[Theorem 26]{machi} If $G$ is a $2$-connected graph, then $T(G;x,y)$ is irreducible in $\mathbb{Z}[x,y]$. \end{teo}
+A graph $G$ is \emph{$2$-connected} if either $G$ is the complete graph $K_3$ or it has at least $4$ vertices and no vertex separates $G$. \begin{teo}\cite[Theorem 26]{machi} If $G$ is a $2$-connected graph, then $T(G;x,y)$ is irreducible in $\mathbb{Z}[x,y]$. \end{teo} It follows that, since the graphs $\Gamma_n$ and $\Sigma_n$ are $2$-connected, for each $n\geq 1$, their Tutte polynomials are irreducible in $\mathbb{Z}[x,y]$.

 In the next sections, we will be interested in special evaluations of the Tutte polynomial, that allow us to deduce many combinatorial and algebraic properties of the graphs considered.
 In the following theorem, we collect many of these properties that are well-known in literature.